-Young Harris - UGA Beekeeping Institute
+Young Harris College - University of Georgia Beekeeping Institute

-23rd Annual Beekeeping Institute
+2015 Beekeeping Institute Update

 The UGA Honey Bee Program offers an annual Georgia beekeeping event in cooperation with Young Harris College.
 It is an amalgam of information dissemination (lectures, workshops & demonstrations) from esteemed local, regional, national and international beekeeping practitioners, authors, & researchers, hands-on training classes, beekeeping and honey judging certification programs, exam preparation classes, practical and written certification exam administrations, a distinguished regional honey show, multiple awards programs, and a renowned dinner party.